PouyaPouryaie/springboot-kafka/kafka-guideline.md

 # Run Kafka by using Docker & docker-compose
 1. To run Kafka you could use `Kafka-compose.yml` file.
-3. create the `docker-volume` folder as a volume att the location where `Kafka-compose.yml` is exist
+3. create the `docker-volume` folder as a volume att the location where `Kafka-compose.yml` is existed
-4. open a terminal at the location where the `Kafka-compose.yml` file is exist there
+4. open a terminal at the location where the `Kafka-compose.yml` file is existed there
 5. run below command at the terminal
 ```bash
 docker compose -f Kafka-compose.yml up -d